Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Landscape of the Marginalized Loss

-Together, Theorem \ref{thm::crit_set_A} and \ref{thm::crit_set_B} illustrate how the regularizer $R$ controls the parameter norm near stationary points of $\calL_R$.
-As in the one-dimensional case, $\lambda_\ell \cdot \weight_\ell$ with any scalars $\lambda_1 \cdots \lambda_L = 1$ factorizes $\weight = \weight_L \cdots \weight_1$.
-Taking $\lambda_1 \to \infty$, while sending the other scalars to zero at a matching rate, then gives a factorization of $\weight$ with arbitrarily large parameter norm.
-Forcing the weight matrices to be approximately balanced near the stationary set rules out this escape to infinity.
+Together, Theorem \ref{thm::crit_set_A} and \ref{thm::crit_set_B} illustrate how the regularizer $R$ controls the parameter norm near stationary points of $\calL_R$ for orthogonal data on a subset of the coordinates.
+As in the one-dimensional case, $\gamma_\ell \cdot \weight_\ell$ with non-zero scalars $\gamma_1 \cdots \gamma_L = 1$ also factorizes $\weight = \weight_L \odot \cdots \odot \weight_1$.
+Taking $\gamma_1 \to \infty$, while sending the other scalars to zero at a matching rate, then gives a factorization of $\weight$ with arbitrarily large parameter norm.
+Forcing the weight matrices to be approximately balanced near the stationary set rules out this escape to infinity; the fit on the observed data and the norm of the linear predictor have to lie in balance due to the added penalty, much in the same way as the squared norm penalty causes shrinkage in ridge regression \citep[Chapter 3.4.1 of][]{hastie_tibshirani_et_al_2009}.
 A quantitative relation between parameter norm and balancing is given in Proposition 3.2 of \cite{nguegnang_rauhut_et_al_2024}.

-As shown in Theorem \ref{thm::crit_set_C}, the regularizer induced by S-SAM prevents the optimization algorithm from reaching zero loss on the original empirical landscape.
-The loss $\calL$ admits its minimal value $0$ for any $\weight_L \cdots \weight_1 = \starweight$.
-Conversely, $R$ always reaches its minimal value when $\weight_L = \cdots = \weight_1 = 0$.
-Trading off between the two criteria induces shrinkage, much in the same way as the squared norm penalty does in ridge regression (Chapter 3.4.1 in \cite{hastie_tibshirani_et_al_2009}).
-Unlike the ridge regression model, the non-convex loss $\calL_R$ admits many critical points, with differing fits to the underlying parameter $\starweight$.
-This fundamentally distinguishes factorized models from the convex linear regression model.